Menu

 Professor Maria Forsyth

-Alfred Deakin Professor, Director of BatTRI-Hub, Associate Director in the ARC Centre of Excellence in Electromaterials Science, Institute for Frontier Materials Deputy Director
+Deakin Distinguished Professor, Director of The Battery Research and Innovation Hub, Associate Director in the ARC Centre of Excellence in Electromaterials Science

 Read profile